 Transportation.

-The University will immediately implement the campus bicycling master plan.
+The University will implement the campus bicycling master plan.
 A bike sharing program will be created by 2012.
 By 2015, we will impose a Greenhouse Gas fee on all automobiles registered or parked on campus.
 The fee structure will be based on the relative efficiencies of the car make and model.
 We will use this revenue to provide incentives to reduce transportation emissions.
-Also, before 2015, the University will begin closing down targeted campus streets to traffic and annually reducing street parking availability.
 The University will enact a system for purchasing local emissions offsets from air travel impacts, with a voluntary program beginning by 2012 and a mandatory program by 2015.

 Building Standards.

-The University will require all new buildings and major renovations to meet the LEED Gold Standards by 2010.
+The University will require all new buildings and major renovations to meet the LEED Gold Standards by2011.
 By 2015, these requirements will be raised to LEED Platinum, and applied to all University of Illinois property (including research parks).
-Additionally, all currently planned new construction and major renovation projects will be required to demonstrate at least a 40% improvement in building energy performance over ASHRAE 90.1 (latest year) standards for total building energy use.
+Additionally, all currently planned new construction and major renovation projects will be required to demonstrate at least an improvement in building energy performance over ASHRAE 90.1 (latest year) standards for total building energy use.

 Campus Lands and Space.

 The University will enact a 'no net increase in space' policy for the entire campus by 2012, applicable to all space controlled by campus including auxiliary units, and rental space.
-We will develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices, restoring 20% of core campus green spaces to sustainable ecosystems by 2015.
+We will develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices.
 We will implement a pilot methane capture project at the South Farms by 2015.

 Procurement and Waste.

-The University will implement full-cost accounting and life-cycle analysis structures on all campus building projects in FY 2011 and on all major campus purchases (total exceeding $25,000) by 2015.
+The University will implement full-cost accounting and life-cycle analysis structures on all campus building projects over $1 million in FY 2011 and on all major campus purchases (total exceeding $25,000) by 2015.
 We will exceed the State local food procurement standards by purchasing more than 30% of food purchases from local sources (within 100 miles) by 2015.
 We will commit to a zero-waste campus policy by 2011, a large scale food composting project by 2012, and target an increase in the University’s waste diversion rate to 75% by 2020.

 Water.